 I would recommend a comfortable and durable camera backpack – here are some great options.

-It’s essential if your location demands a hike to the perfect spot – a backpack is far more comfortable and holds gear other than your camera and lenses.
+It’s essential if your location demands a hike to the perfect spot – a backpack is far more comfortable and holds gear other than your fancy camera and best landscape photography lenses.

 I’m a believer in shooting with whatever you have.
 But, for night photography, it should have some essential features.

 A camera with proper ISO management and performance is ideal – the last thing you want is a star trail riddled with image noise.

 Having a self-timer or the ability to connect your camera to a mobile app will fire the shutter without touching the button.
 Finally, make sure your gear is rated to handle cold conditions.